-An important part of the probate process is declaring an estate administrator.
+An essential part of the probate process is declaring an estate administrator.
 A letter of testament is a document granted by a court that states the person acting as legal executor for an estate.
-This type of document should be written up by an estate planning attorney who has experience in the probate process.
-Our team at DeFord Law Firm has the knowledge needed to accurately prepare these documents for you.
+An estate planning attorney with experience in the probate process should write up this document.
+Our De Ford Law Firm team has the knowledge to prepare these documents accurately.

 There are some requirements that the Texas Probate Code mandates from executors and administrators in any probate proceeding.
-Depending on the type of probate, you may have to submit some of the following documents:
+Depending on the type of probate, you may need to submit some of the following documents:

 - Notice To Secured Creditors

 - Notice to Beneficiaries – The executor or administrator of an estate must give notice of a probate proceeding to every beneficiary under that will.
 Some of the provided information should include: